Oxygem/stacksetup.com/Security/Firewall.md

 	iptables -A INPUT -p tcp --dport 22 --syn -j DROP

 	# Note : pseudocode, rules have not been tested.
 Change 22 to your SSH port.

+On Installation:
+	# Most distros have quite restrictive firewalls by default which often leads to people locking themselves out.
+	iptables -F
+	# <Run your own rules here>
+	# Save changes
+	service iptables save